N. R. Pillai

-Sir Narayanan Raghavan Pillai, of Elenkath, KCIE, CBE (24 July 1898 – 31 March 1992), popularly known as "Rag", was an Indian civil servant.
+Sir Narayanan Raghavan Pillai, of Elenkath, KCIE, CBE (24 July 1898 – 31 March 1992), popularly known as "Rag", was an Indian civil servant, bureaucrat and statesman.
 He served as the first Cabinet Secretary in independent India, 1950–1953, and as the second Secretary General in the Ministry of External Affairs, He also served as India's Ambassador to France.

 Early life

-Pillai was born in Travancore kingdom (present-day Kerala) on 24 July 1898, in a distinguished ancient Nair family of Elankath in South Travancore.
+Pillai was born in Travancore kingdom (present-day Kerala) on 24 July 1898, in a distinguished Nair family of Elankath in South Travancore.
 He was a matrilineal descendant of Dewan Nanoo Pillai.
 Elankom Gardens in Diamond Hill, Trivandrum is named after the family's town house.
 He read English and became a Bachelor of Arts first-class honours in 1918 from Madras University, subsequently receiving a government scholarship to study at Trinity Hall, Cambridge.
 There, he took the Tripos in Natural Sciences in 1921 and a Tripos in Law in 1922, both times with first-class honours.